How often do you remember your dreams in the morning? Do they tend to be mundane, adventurous or scary?

 You spend around a third of your life sleeping, and a sizable chunk of that time dreaming.
-So it makes sense to wonder why you have dreams, and if they mean something or not.
+So it makes sense to wonder why you have dreams, and if they have any real meaning.

-In 2016, I asked readers about their dream recall and content.
-In the graphs below you can see that the majority of readers regularly remember their dreams.
-And that the most common dreams are either about people – or simply random and weird.
+I asked 300 readers about their dreams.
+In the charts below you can see that the majority regularly remember their dreams.
+At least the ones interested in reading about dreams do!

-The answer to the question of how often you dream lies in some ground-breaking and famous sleep research – conducted more than 60 years ago.
+The answer to the question of how often you dream lies in some groundbreaking sleep research conducted more than 60 years ago.

-In 1953, a student at Chicago University called Eugene Aserinsky and his adviser Nathaniel Kleitman discovered what is now known as REM sleep.
+In 1953, a student at Chicago University called Eugene Aserinsky and his adviser Nathaniel Kleitman discovered what’s now known as REM sleep.

-The first cycle of REM sleep might only last between 1 and 5 minutes, but by the end of the night we might spend up to an hour during a REM stage.
+The first cycle of REM sleep might only last a few minutes.
+But by the end of the night you might spend up to an hour during a REM stage.

-Whether you remember your dreams when you wake up or not is a different matter altogether though.
-You can read more about the sleep stage timings here.
+Whether you remember your dreams is a different matter altogether though.

 The main theories